HajarOuagar/Public-Health-Data-Analysis/README.md

 Through rigorous exploration and statistical examination, the study seeks to shed light on key determinants that play a crucial role in understanding and assessing the risk factors associated with elevated cholesterol levels.

 ## Motivation
-What could be a perfect way to utilize unfortunate lockdown period?
-Like most of you, I spend my time in cooking, Netflix, coding and reading some latest research papers on weekends.
-The idea of classifying indian currency struck to me when I was browsing through some research papers.
+What could be a perfect way to use the course completion period?
+Like most of you, I spend my time in Job Hunting, coding and reading some latest research papers on weekends.
+The idea struck to me when I was browsing through some research papers on High cholesterol.

 ## Technical Aspect
 This project is divided into two part: